satyamkr571/interview_prep/README.md

 ### 2. Singleton Pattern:
 The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.
-This can be useful for managing global state or resources in front - end applications.
+This can be useful for managing global state or resources in front-end applications.

 ### 3. Observer Pattern:
 The Observer Pattern is excellent for handling events and notifications.
+It defines a one-to-many relationship between objects, where changes in one object trigger updates in multiple dependent objects.

+### 4. Factory Pattern:
+The Factory Pattern is useful for creating objects without specifying the exact class of object that will be created.
+It provides a simple and flexible way to create instances.

 ## Data Structure concept